DhyeyR-007/AI-Engineering-Information-Repository/README.md

 ### 9. The three branches: what the LLM can decide to do

 After the LLM reasons about the task, it takes one of three paths.
-These paths are not exclusive — in a single loop, the LLM might retrieve knowledge AND call a tool.
+These paths are not exclusive i.e. in a single loop, the LLM might retrieve knowledge AND call a tool.

 ---

 #### Branch A: needs knowledge → RAG

-RAG (Retrieval-Augmented Generation) gives the LLM access to your own data — documents, databases, knowledge bases — that it was not trained on.
+RAG (Retrieval-Augmented Generation) gives the LLM access to your own data like documents, databases, knowledge bases, that it wasn't trained on.

 How RAG works, step by step: